Management of Individual Healthcare Assets (Tier 1)

 36. Many other descriptions exist for individual HCO management, including the Hospital Incident Command System (HICS), State of California, Emergency Medical Services Authority, and Emergency Management Principles and Practices for Healthcare Systems, The Institute for Crisis, Disaster, and Risk Management (ICDRM) at the George Washington University; for the Veterans Health Administration (VHA)/U.S. Department of Veterans Affairs (VA), Washington, D.C., June 2006.

-Emergency Management Principles and Practices for Healthcare Systems: Unit 1, Lessons 1.3.3 and 1.3.2.
+37. For a detailed discussion of the HVA for healthcare systems, see Emergency Management Principles and Practices for Healthcare Systems: Unit 1, Lessons 1.3.3 and 1.3.2.

 38. J. A. Barbera and A. G. Macintyre.
 Jane's Mass Casualty Handbook: Hospital.
 Surrey, UK: Jane's Information Group, Ltd., 2003.